43 Father's Day Trivia Questions [With Answers]

 Answer: Beer-loaded wooden wagons (often called Bollerwagen).

-The catch is the picture in your head.
-People imagine families and dinner.
+Whatever you’re picturing, it’s probably wrong.
+Families and a nice dinner, maybe.
+Not even close.
 Vatertag is a male-only hike-and-drink tradition.
-Groups of men haul wooden wagons full of beer, sausage, and Korn through forest trails or city streets.
-Many German towns now ask groups to register the route.
+Groups of men haul wooden wagons full of beer, sausage, and Korn through forest trails or down city streets.
+Plenty of German towns now ask the groups to register their route in advance.

 17. What religious holiday does German Vatertag fall on?
 (Hard)